 As desperation sets in, you’re going to find it tough not to turn on each other.
 Running low on supplies will cause a panic that will fracture your group if you’re not careful.

 Don’t make the mistake of letting your base instincts take over.
 It’s easy to think of survival as every man for himself, but in reality, the best way to survive is to work together.
-Instead of taking what you want by force, communicate to make sure everyone in your group looking out for each other.
+Instead of taking what you want by force, communicate to make sure everyone in your group is looking out for each other.
 This is the only way to survive.
 Work together, not against each other.

 Survival Sin #4: Wrath